YzerikaG/Gen-Z-Alpha-Slang-Corpus/README.md

 ### How to Use

 1. Locate the Corpus File:
    - The TSV file containing the GenZ and Alpha Slang Corpus is stored in [your Google Drive](https://drive.google.com/drive/folders/1PKc7MNt4hzV7Nr7tiSjwPm5SM9U-I9gp?usp=sharing).
-Make sure you have access to the drive folder.
+   - Make sure you have access to the drive folder by adding them as shortcut to your MyDrive.

 2. Access the Functions:
-   - All additional functions, including the Word Network, Search Engine, and others, are stored in the folder - Gen Slang.
+   - All additional functions, including the Word Network, Search Engine, and others, are stored in the folder - _Gen Slang_.
 You can run or explore these functions directly from this folder.

 3. *Run the Functions*
    - Use the *Word Network* to visualize connections: